This article was updated in November 2023.

 5. Dream Garden Mosaic

 In the Curtis Center lobby is a beautiful, large Tiffany mosaic made of more than 100,000 pieces of glass in 260 colors.
-Its landscape scene was designed in 1916 by Maxfield Parrish and stretches almost 50 feet long.
+Its landscape scene, designed in 1916 by Maxfield Parrish, is almost 50 feet long.

 The Dream Garden Mosaic is a fantastic piece of art that the Curtis publishing company commissioned in a quest to share art with the public.
 Enter the building on the 6th Street side to view the mural.
 No admission is charged.
 601 Walnut Street